LegalizeAdulthood/refactor-test-suite/results/ReSharperCppResults.md

 Notes:
 * `clang-tidy` is integrated with ReSharper for C++ and provides quick fixes for issues found by clang-tidy.
   Only results implemented directly by ReSharper for C++ are reported here.
-* **Add Block Delimiter** is available as the quick fix *Surround with block*.
+* **Add Block Delimiter** is available as the quick fix *Surround with block* with selected code or with the quick action *Add braces*.
-  The tests pass if only code is selected and not the surrounding comment lines.
+  The tests pass with *Surround with block* if only code is selected and not the surrounding comment lines.
+  The tests pass with *Add braces* with no additional constraints.
 * **Add Override** is available as the quick fix *Add 'override' specifier to an overriding function*.
 * **Add Parameter** is available through **Change Signature**.
   Default file selections were accepted and the argument value of zero was chosen.